postmanlabs/labs-docs/workspaces/12_workspaces/2018-01-22-intro_to_workspaces.md

 ### What is a Workspace?

+A Workspace is a collaborative environment for a group of users to develop and test APIs.
+Workspaces enable you to share or hide resources with specified teams.
+Resources can be shared between multiple workspaces and kept in sync, allowing multiple groups to collaborate.

-A Workspace is an environment where you can create and manage Postman elements.
+where you can create and manage Postman elements.
 These elements are collections, monitors, documentation, mocks, environments, and integrations.
 You can create a personal or team workspace.
 Regardless of the type of Workspace, elements can exist in different workspaces at the same time.

 In a Workspace, you:

-* Create an entity in a workspace
+* Create an entity in a workspace (ext.link)

-* Add to a workspace from an existing workspace
+* Add to a workspace from an existing workspace (ext.link)

-* Delete a workspace
+* Delete a workspace (ext.link)

-* Join a workspace
+* Join a workspace (ext.link)

-* Share in a workspace
+* Share in a workspace (ext.link)

-* Use workspace control for Enterprise accounts (?)
+* Use workspace control for Enterprise accounts (?) (ext.link)